What is SaaS

 - Hide advanced options

-7 steps of how to design a SaaS product
+7 steps of how to build a SaaS product

 All SaaS companies start with an idea, and the path toward the end product takes a lot of work.
 If you have an idea for a platform and feel ready to start the development process, there are several things you need to do on your own and with a team of developers.